fiinix/fiinix.github.io/_posts/2013/12/2013-12-23-twas-the-night-before-christmas.md

 date: 2013-12-23T18:00:00+00:00
 author: Carlos
 layout: post
-tags: ["Christmas Countdown", "‘Twas the Night Before Christmas"]
+tags: [Christmas, "Father and son"]
-category: personal
+category: Life
 excerpt: "In which Lucien and I re-imagine the classic 'Twas the Night before Christmas story to include bears and purple tentacle monsters."
 ---
 1 days until Christmas.
 The countdown ends tonight.